CodeLinaro-mirror/la_platform_external_chromiumos-config/util/README.md

 * **fw_configs**: A list of FirmwareConfiguration protos for the form factor.
 * **id**: A string identifier for the Topology.
 If not passed, a default is provided.
 * **description**: An English description for the Topology.
 If not passed, a default is provided.
+* **backlight_user_steps**: A list of doubles specifying the user-selectable backlight steps in increasing order, starting from 0.
+This controls the keyboard_backlight_user_steps powerd pref.

 ### hw_topo.create_thermal {#hw_topo.create_thermal}